smirarab/ASTRAL/astral-tutorial.md

 * *no annotations* (`-t 0`): If you hate our posteriors and cannot stand seeing them, you can use this option turn them off.
 If our calculations are causing numerical errors you can use this to at least get the topology.
-* *Quartet support* (`-t 1`): The local posterior probabilities are computed based on the percentage of quartets in gene trees that agree or disagree with a branch.
+* *Quartet support* (`-t 1`): The local posterior probabilities are computed based on a transforation of the percentage of quartets in gene trees that agree or disagree with a branch.
+See Figure 2 of our MBE paper referenced above for the relationship.
 If you want to know what percentage of quartets in your gene trees agree with a branch, use this option.
 We refer to this measure as the quartet support.
+Quartet score is a good way of measuring the amount of gene tree conflict around a branch.
 * *Alternative posteriors* (`-t 4`): When this option is used, ASTRAL outputs three local posterior probabilities: one for the main topology, and one for each of the two alternatives (`RS|LO` and `RO|LS`, in that order).
 The posterior of the three topologies adds up to one.
 This is because of our locality assumption, which basically asserts that we assume the four groups around the branch (`L`, `R`, `S`, and  `O`) are each correct and therefore, there are only three possible alternatives.
 * *Full annotation* (`-t 2`): When you use this option, for each branch you get a lot of different measurements:
    * `q1`,`q2`,`q3`: these three values show quartet support (as defined in the description of `-t 1`) for the main topology, the first alternative, and the second alternative, respectively.